-Are you looking for a way to create custom categories on your WordPress site?
-Categories are an important part of every website because they help organize your content and make it easier for visitors to find what they are looking for.
+Categories are an essential part of every website because they help organize your content and make it easier for visitors to find what they are looking for.
 When a site visitor clicks on a specific category on your site, they’ll get taken to a dedicated category page where they can view all of the content related to that category.

 WordPress themes typically have built-in templates to showcase your category pages, but not all themes handle your category pages equally well, which is why you may want to create a WordPress category template of your own or tweak the way your content is displayed.

-Depending on your website, you might even want to customize the way each category page looks, which means you’ll need to amend or create a new categories template.
+Depending on your website, you might even want to customize the way each category page looks, which means you’ll need to amend or create a new category template.
 This article will show you how to create a custom category page in WordPress.

 Why would you want to create a custom WordPress categories template?

-Your WordPress theme will determine the way your default categories page template looks – and it may not be to your taste or even suited to your content.
 You may find yourself in a position where you’d like to keep your theme, but you want to change one element on your categories page.
 Here’s where creating a custom category page in WordPress comes into play.
 You may want to:

 - Add a banner image above the category list